 About the club

 The San Joaquin Worthogs Homebrew Club is based out of Fresno California, the heart of the San Joaquin.
-There are close to 75 active members in the club.
+There are over 100 active members in the club.
 The club consists of homebrewers, spectators and just plain ol’ people that enjoy and appreciate the work that goes into brewing beer, not to mention the sweet reward after it is all said and done.

 Club meetings are held once a month, usually on the second Saturday of the month.
 This is not always true, but notice is given in advance of when and where the next meeting is going to be held.
 At the meeting there is usually a demo brew, where one of the members volunteers to brew at the meeting.
 Anyone can come watch or help in this effort.
 It is a great opportunity for a learning experience for new brewers.

 Membership is a mere $30.00 per year and will get you many benefits.
 Non-members can come for free for an introductory period but ar encouraged to join after the first few meetings.